Misdemeanors

 Are you facing a misdemeanor charge in Maryland?
 Call T. Wray McCurdy, P.A. today at (410) 834-8466 or contact us online to schedule a meeting with our misdemeanor attorney in Baltimore!

-Common Misdemeanor Crimes in Maryland
+Understanding Common Misdemeanor Crimes in Maryland

 Under Maryland law, misdemeanors are not classified into separate categories.
 Generally, misdemeanors are distinguished across the country from felonies because they only carry up to a year in jail.
 However, in Maryland, some misdemeanors can carry much longer sentences.
 While many Maryland misdemeanors may be punishable by up to a year in jail and/or fines, some of these offenses can carry prison terms of up to 10 years.